Rubick07/rubick07/README.md

          Description:
          <br>This project is one of my early Unity project where im trying to understand command Pattern and Tilebase System.
       <br><br>
-The Main goal of this project to deepen understanding of command pattern and how to make a tilebase System by making a tactical combat game
+      The main goal of this project to deepen understanding of command pattern and how to make a tilebase System by making a tactical combat game
          <br><br>
          Things I learned in this project
          <br>